navidmafi/navidmafi/README.md

-### hey! 👋
+### About me

-I'm a full-stack software / devops engineer, interested in product design and music, and passionate about creating amazing experiences and improving people's lives!
+I'm a full-stack software / devops engineer, passionate about product design, art, and music!

-I'm studying computer science at [Semnan University, Iran](https://en.wikipedia.org/wiki/Semnan_University+) and trying to learn and experiment with new tools and technologies, meet amazing people, and positively affect the world I'm living in and the people I'm interacting with.
+Deeply interested in meeting amazing people to build cool stuff for everyone's benefit and to discuss, learn, and experiment with new tools and technologies.
+If you think we can build something great, do not hesitate to shoot me a message!

-also don't forget to check out [JoliStream](https://jolistream.com)
+I am currently studying Computer Science at [Semnan University](https://en.wikipedia.org/wiki/Semnan_University)